UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

     Branching allows you to keep related sets of work separate from each-other.

-    In class here, you can use it to do your homework for each session.
+    In class here, you can use it to do your excercises for each session.

     Simply create a new branch for each session from your repository master branch.